kapilsharma/tddworkshop/task1solution.md

     }
 ```

 It will also create a folder `vendor`.
 All packages installed by composer goes in vendor directory.
-Hopefull it will also add `vendor` directory in your `.gitignore` file but if it do not, add `/vendor/` in .gitignore file on separate line.
+Also add `/vendor/` in .gitignore file on separate line, if it was not already done with `composer init`.
 My .gitignore files now looks as follow:

 ```
 .idea